 How do you set up a morning routine?

 There’s no wrong way to set up a morning routine.
 You can’t make a mistake with the schedule you create.
 The only opinion about your routine that matters is your own.
 Make sure you start your day at a time that allows for a good night’s sleep every night.
 This might mean your weekday routines look a bit different than your weekend routine.
 Again, there are no rules to this.
-So how do you set up a morning routine?
+So how do you build a morning routine for success?

 Select a few things that are important to you